Braelan/BraesListOfLearning/README.md

-This is a list list app done with MongoDb, Express, Angular and node
+This is a list list app done with MongoDb, Express, Angular and Node based on the Thinkster tutorial.